 Install ATX Skill on OpenClaw

-The ATX skill is published to the ClawHub skill library and can be installed with either the ClawHub CLI or the OpenClaw CLI.
+The ATX skill (atxswap) is published to the ClawHub skill library.
+We recommend asking your OpenClaw agent in natural language to install it first; you can also install with the OpenClaw CLI or ClawHub CLI yourself.
 After installation, your agent can autonomously perform on-chain operations: create wallets, query prices, trade tokens, manage wallets, provide liquidity, and transfer assets.

 - SDK on npm: